 YOU are the best defense against COVID-19!

-Help to slow the spread of COVID-19 by wearing a face covering (if unvaccinated), wash your hands and cleaning frequently touched surfaces.
+Help to slow the spread of COVID-19 by wearing a mask, getting a your recommended COVID-19 vaccine, washing your hands and cleaning frequently touched surfaces.
 Best advice: Get Vaccinated Against COVID-19!